 Tipperary should probably have won the game.
 That was the season between the introduction of the 'Nash rule' and the switch to 'goalkeepers only' on the line so penalties were not the golden ticket they usually are.
 Tipp missed two of them.
 (With less than 15 minutes left in the replay, Callanan whipped a penalty over the bar when a goal would have put Tipp one point in front).

-Still everyone, particularly neutrals and Tipp fans, was buzzing in the aftermath.
+Still, almost everyone was buzzing in the aftermath.

 Even though his team had just missed out on winning an All-Ireland title, Eamon O'Shea still came off as euphoric in his post-match interview.